Are you wondering why do most relationships fail?

 Fear of being alone is not a common reason for breaking up.
 But it is a HUGE reason why many people cannot break up!

-Somewhat ironically, it is also among the major reasons why relationships fail.
+Somewhat ironically, it is also among the major reasons why a relationship fails.

 You don’t like the idea of ending up as the lonely cat lady or the old bachelor, huh?